 - Fold in chopped bananas.
 Don’t overmix.

-- Fill a Dutch oven/cast iron pot with at least 2 inches of vegetable oil and heat on medium-high until it reaches 350°F.
+- Fill a Dutch oven/cast iron pot with at least 2 inches of vegetable oil and heat on medium-high use a candy thermometer to know when it reaches 350°F.

 - Make the glaze by combining powdered sugar, milk, and vanilla.